 Disinfection, prevention, and security happens to be my specialty.
 I'm heavily trained in the area and I can remove even the toughest infections without reformatting.
 Many techs reformat when they encounter a tough infection, primarily because they don't really know how to fix it.
 When you reformat, you lose your data and installed programs.
 I almost never reformat.

 If you need advice or disinfection, simply contact me.
-If you bring it to me, the cost is my usual hourly rate of $76/hr to have the infection removed.
+If you bring it to me, the cost is my usual hourly rate to have the infection removed.
 Thanks to my level of experience, generally it doesn't take me longer than two hours; I only charge for the time I actively spend tending to the PC; unmonitored scan times and similar are not counted.

 If you're getting an error message prior to Windows booting, or if your computer repeatedly reboots, it's important to turn it off and not attempt to use it.
-The reason why is that there is actually a small chance that your hard drive may be failing.
+The reason why is that there is actually a reasonably good chance that your hard drive may be failing.
 If this is the case, every attempt to access data on the drive reduces the chances of a successful recovery.
 See here for more on hard drive data recovery.

 You should call me immediately if you are experiencing these symptoms.
 There's a good chance I can partially diagnose your problem over the phone, so it's worth a phone call.